csci-185/spring2024/pages/_quizzes/quiz_03.md

 </style>

 ## 1. Ground Rules (Please Read Carefully)
 Quiz 3 is a paper-based assessment that will be administered **during class** on Monday.
-You may use your notes, pen and paper, and any "cheat sheats" that you want to make.
+You may use your notes, pen and paper, and any "cheat sheets" that you want to make.
 You may not use a computer.

 ## 2. Study Resources
 To study for the quiz, please review the following: